Socratic FAQ

 Why would people pay in points?
 Money already works.

-Money supply is ultimately controlled by banks, not by people, as explained by Jeremy Grantham:
+Money supply is ultimately controlled by banks, not by people.
+The problem is that banks don’t actually produce anything, as explained by Jeremy Grantham:

 Are points cheaper?